- Evaluate and compare experiments

 While reviewing log and experiment traces, you see detailed information about the flagged span by default.View as a timeline

 While viewing a trace, select Timeline to visualize the trace as a gantt chart.
 This view shows spans as horizontal bars where the width represents duration.
-Bars are color-coded by span type, making it easy to identify performance bottlenecks and understand the execution flow.View as a thread
+Bars are color-coded by span type, making it easy to identify performance bottlenecks and understand the execution flow.View as a conversation

 Create custom trace views